salnochi/rps/README.md

 - rps_gui = executible file for the graphical user interface using GTK3

 Source:
-There are two source files in the "src" folder.
+There are three source files in the "src" folder.
 - rps_cli.c = source file for use in a linux based command line interface
     - compile with: $ gss rps_cli.c
 - rps_cli-01.c = source file for use in a linux based command line interface with basic GUI with ncurses